-Bookmakers offer price boosts and enhanced odds to tempt new and existing customers.
+Price boosts are a popular profit maker in matched betting.
+Bookmakers offer enhanced odds to tempt new and existing customers.

-You’ll see price boosts under various different names such as Enhanced Odds, Specials, Flash Odds.
+You’ll see price boosts with different names such as Enhanced Odds, Specials, and Flash Odds.

-William Hilll Super Odds Saturday Treble is a popular weekly enhancement.
+William Hill Super Odds Saturday Treble is a popular weekly enhancement.

 Other bookmakers are keen to provide boosted odds selections.
-Netbet boosts is available for new and existing customers.
+Netbet boosts are available for new and existing customers.

 Let’s see how to take advantage of price boosts and enhanced odds offers.